 What is the average Canadian credit score?

-According to TransUnion, the average Canadian’s credit score is about 650.
-That level is considered good by lenders.
-And borrowers ranked at 650 will usually qualify for the financial products they need.
+According to 2021 data from over 1.6 million members of Borrowell, the average credit score in Canada is 660 — considered good by lenders.
+And borrowers ranked at 660 will usually qualify for the financial products they need.
 However, it’s always better to have a higher credit score to get the best rates available and to have even more flexibility.

 How do credit bureaus assess your credit score?